 Despite minor improvements under President Rouhani's administration, such as the lifting of some gender-based quotas in universities, women in Iran remain subject to widespread and systematic discrimination in law and practice.
-Women, for example, cannot work, attend university, or obtain a passport without permission of a male guardian or husband.
-While women occupy about half of all university student slots, their economic participation in Iran is only 12.8%, five times lower than men, according to government figures.
+Women cannot work, attend university, or obtain a passport without permission of a male guardian or husband.
+According to government figures, women occupy about half of all university student slots, their economic participation in Iran is only 12.8%, five times lower than men.
 Personal status laws that accord women subordinate status to men in matters such as marriage, divorce, and inheritance remained in force.

-Iran's is currently debating at least 7 draft-laws that, if passed, would future harm women's rights, particularly in limiting access to health, family planning and employment, or puts at risk protections for gender-based violence.
+Iran's is currently debating at least 7 draft-laws that, if passed, would future harm women's rights, including putting women at risk for gender-based violence.